UnofficialCrusaderPatch/UnofficialCrusaderPatch/README.md

 The patch should work for most crusader versions, but only v1.41 and v1.41.1 (Extreme) are officially supported.
 If you encounter an error using a different version, you can upgrade to 1.41 for free using Firefly’s [Crusader HD Patch](http://www.strongholdcrusaderhd.com/patch.html) or get the game on Steam.

+## Wiki
+There is a wiki here specifically for the modding framework: https://github.com/UnofficialCrusaderPatch/UnofficialCrusaderPatch3/wiki

 #### Glossary of important terms
 - _Frontend_
   GUI aka the graphical user interface through which you can customize your configuration.